-In this section, we consider the cache placement problem for general network graph under a simplified update cost model.
+In this section, we consider the cache placement problem for a general network graph under a simplified update cost model.
 In particular, we consider the multiple-unicast update cost model, wherein we model the total update cost incurred in updating a set of caches as the sum of the individual shortest path lengths from the server to each cache node.
 More formally, the total update cost of a set M of cache nodes is $\mu(M) = \sum{i \in M} d{si}$, where s is the server.
-Using this simplified update cost model, the cache placement problem in general graphs for update cost constraint can be formulated as follows.
+Using this simplified update cost model, the cache placement problem in general graphs for an update cost constraint can be formulated as follows.

-Problem Under Multiple-Unicast Model.
-Given an ad hoc network graph G = (V, E), a server s with the data item, and an update $\cot \Delta$, select a set of cache nodes $M \subseteq V$ $(s \in M)$ to store the data item such that the total access $\cot \tau(G, M) = \sum{i \in V} a_i \times min{j \in M} d{ij}$ is minimum, under the constraint that the total update $\cot \mu(M) = \sum{i \in M} d{si} < \Delta$.

-The cache placement problem with the above simplified update cost model is still NP-hard, as can be easily shown by a reduction from the k-median problem.
-A number of constant-factor approximation algorithms have been proposed [7, 15] for the k-median problem which can also be used to solve the above cache placement problem.
-However, all the constant-factor approximation algorithms are based on the assumption that the edge costs in the network graph satisfy the triangular inequality.
-Moreover, the proposed approximation algorithms for k-median problem cannot be easily extended to the more efficient Steiner tree update cost model.
-Below, we present a greedy algorithm that returns a solution whose "access benefit" is at least 63% of the optimal benefit, where access benefit is defined as the reduction in total access cost due to cache placements.
+Problem under multiple-unicast model.
+Given an ad hoc network graph G = (V, E), a server s with the data item, and an update $\cot \Delta$, select a set of cache nodes $M \subseteq V$ ($s \in M$) to store the data item such that the total access cost $\tau(G, M) = \sum{i \in V} a_i \times \min{j \in M} d{ij}$ is minimum, under the constraint that the total update $\cot \mu(M) = \sum{i \in M} d{si} < \Delta$.
+The cache placement problem with this simplified update cost model is still NP-hard, as can be easily shown by a reduction from the k-median problem.
+A number of constant-factor approximation algorithms have been proposed [8,19] for the k-median problem which can also be used to solve this cache placement problem.
+However, all the constant-factor approximation algorithms are based on the assumption that the edge weights in the network graph satisfy the triangular inequality.
+Moreover, the proposed approximation algorithms for the k-median problem cannot be easily extended to the more efficient Steiner tree update cost model.
+We present a greedy algorithm that returns a solution whose "access benefit" is at least 63% of the optimal benefit, where access benefit is defined as the reduction

-Greedy Algorithm.
+Greedy algorithm.
 In this section, we present a greedy approximation algorithm for the cache placement problem under the multiple-unicast update cost constraint in general graphs, and show that it returns a solution with near-optimal reduction in access cost.
 We start with defining the concept of a benefit of a set of nodes which is important for the description of the algorithm.

-Definition 1.
-(Benefit of Nodes) Let A be an arbitrary set of nodes in the sensor network.
-The benefit of A with respect to an already selected set of cache nodes M, denoted as $\beta(A,M)$, is the decrease in total access cost resulting due to the selection of A as cache nodes.
-More formally, $\beta(A,M) = \tau(G,M) - \tau(G,M \cup A)$, where $\tau(G,M)$, as defined before, is the total access cost of the network graph G when the set of nodes M have been selected as caches.
-The absolute benefit of A denoted by $\beta(A)$ is the benefit of A with respect to an empty set, i.e., $\beta(A) = \beta(A,\emptyset)$.
+Definition 1 (Benefit of nodes).
+Let A be an arbitrary set of nodes in the sensor network.
+The benefit of A with respect to an already selected set of cache nodes M, denoted as $\beta(A, M)$, is the decrease in total access cost resulting due to the selection of A as cache nodes.
+More formally, $\beta(A, M) = \tau(G, M) - \tau(G, M \cup A)$, where $\tau(G, M)$, as defined before, is the total access cost of the network graph G when the set of nodes M have been selected as caches.
+The absolute benefit of A denoted by $\beta(A)$ is the benefit of A with respect to an empty set, i.e., $\beta(A) = \beta(A, \emptyset)$.